era-platform/cene-for-racket/notes/20190731-lexical-units.md

 Pre-reads its lexical extent to find matching brackets.
 Returns control to the macroexpander to continue expanding the portion of the stream that follows the closing paren, and concurrently does the rest of its work by expanding a modified copy of its input stream where the stream ends after the closing paren.

-Spends its "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket to say that it defines an unceremonious export metadata operation with a name based on `unceremonious-export-metadata-op`.
+Spends its interface familiarity ticket to say that it defines an unceremonious export metadata operation with a name based on `unceremonious-export-metadata-op`.

 Reads `original-export-metadata` as an export metadata term in the lexical unit's outer scope to obtain an export metadata entry.

-Writes a `directive` expression that defines something with a name based on `unceremonious-export-metadata-op`:
+Contributes a `directive` expression that defines something with a name based on `unceremonious-export-metadata-op`:

 * An unceremonious export metadata operation that expands to the export metadata entry that was obtained from `original-export-metadata`.